 Current students and recent graduates who have published a Note or Comment with the Journal may submit a second piece for publication, but the selection committee will prioritize pieces by authors who have not yet published with the Journal.

-To be considered for publication in the Journal or Caveat, Notes and Comments must be submitted to firstname.lastname@example.org by 11:59 p.m.
+To be considered for publication in the Journal, Notes must be submitted to firstname.lastname@example.org by 11:59 p.m.
 ET on the applicable call date (see below).
 Late submissions will not be accepted or considered.
 Each submission must contain:

-- A Note or Comment, which must contain a title, abstract, introduction, conclusion, and appropriate structure (i.e., Parts I, II, and III);
+- A Note must contain a title, abstract, introduction, conclusion, and appropriate structure (i.e., Parts I, II, and III);

 - A short paragraph summarizing the scholarship already published on the topic and how the submission adds to, or is distinguished from, this literature;